What Does Carpal Tunnel Feel Like?

 Prevention of Carpal Tunnel

-Because there is no one cause and no particular cure for carpal tunnel syndrome, there is not a proven, definitive strategy for preventing carpal tunnel syndrome.
+Because there is no one cause and no particular cure for carpal tunnel syndrome, there is no proven, definitive strategy for preventing carpal tunnel syndrome.
 But, in addition to routine chiropractic care and physical therapy, there are a few tips and techniques you can practice in order to minimize your symptoms.

 • Relax Your Grip – It may sound silly, but loosening your grip when doing things like writing or when working on a computer can have a big impact.
 Practice relaxing your shoulders, arms, wrists, and fingers until your fingers are gently typing on the keys.
 If you have to grip something as part of your daily job, work on relaxing your grip as well.
 The more rigid you are while you perform tasks involving your wrist and hands, the more you could aggravate the median nerve.